Nihang: Arms and attire

 The Nihang were particularly known for their high turbans (dastar bunga) and their extensive use of the chakram or war-quoit.
 Their turbans were often pointed at the top and outfitted with a chand torra or trident called astbhuja which could be used for stabbing in close-quarters.
 Other times, the turbans would be armed with a bagh nakh (iron claw) and one or several chakram to slice at an opponent's eyes.
 These steel-reinforced turbans, it was said, afforded enough protection so that there was no need for any other form of headgear.
 Today, Nihang still wear miniature versions of five weapons (pancha shastra) in their turbans, namely the chakram, the khanda (sword), the karud (dagger), the kirpan, and the tir (arrow).
+The Nihangs engage in horsemanship and traditional Sikh martial arts.
+They have a special affinity to steel (sarbloh) weaponry.'

 Organisation and leadership

 There are four main factions amongst the Nihangs of the modern-era, them namely being: (Note: The Taruna Dal is alternatively spelt/transliterated as 'Tarna'.
 The Ranghreta Dal is alternatively spelt/transliterated as 'Rangreta'.)